Frances Beinecke

 Frances G. Beinecke (born August 2, 1949) is an environmental activist.
-She served as the former president of the Natural Resources Defense Council from 2006 to 2015.
+She served as the president of the Natural Resources Defense Council from 2006 to 2015.

 Early life and education

 Beinecke is the youngest of four children born to William Sperry Beinecke and Elizabeth Beinecke.
 She was born in New Jersey.

 She received a bachelor's degree from Yale College in 1971 and a master's degree from the Yale School of Forestry and Environmental Studies in 1974.

 Career

 Beinecke first joined the Natural Resources Defense Council in 1973 as an intern.
 In 2006, she was nominated as president of the organization, only the second person to ever hold the position.
 She had previously served as their executive director for eight years.

 She was appointed by President Barack Obama to the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling in 2010.

 She currently serves on the boards of the World Resources Institute, the Energy Future Coalition, Cary Institute of Ecosystem Studies, the Nicholas Institute for Environmental Policy Solutions, the Nature Conservancy, and Conservation International's Center for Environmental Leadership in Business.
 She previously served on the boards of the Wilderness Society, the China-U.S. Center for Sustainable Development, and the New York League of Conservation Voters.